slipstream/SlipStreamDocumentation/docs/advanced_tutorial/scalable-applications.rst

 exists) on all VMs, except the ones that were just added.
 On the newly added VMs only the deployment target script is executed.

-As an example, look at the Elasticsearch Cluster application.
+As an example, look at the |elasticsearch-cluster|.
 Because Elasticsearch has its own discovery service and was designed for horizontal scaling it doesn't need elaborate hook scripts in the SlipStream configuration.